vincentarelbundock/Rdatasets/doc/openintro/rst/births14.rst

       .. rubric:: Description
          :name: description

-      Every year, the US releases to the public a large data set containing information on births recorded in the country.
-This data set has been of interest to medical researchers who are studying the relation between habits and practices of expectant mothers and the birth of their children.
-This is a random sample of 1,000 cases from the data set released in 2014.
+      Every year, the US releases to the public a large dataset containing information on births recorded in the country.
+This dataset has been of interest to medical researchers who are studying the relation between habits and practices of expectant mothers and the birth of their children.
+This is a random sample of 1,000 cases from the dataset released in 2014.

       .. rubric:: Usage
          :name: usage